LazyRacoonDev/BloodEngine/README.md

 Our GitHub project: [Blood Engine](https://github.com/LazyRacoonDev/BloodEngine)

 ## Description
-Our first submission includes a geometry viewer for the game engine being developed in the course.
-The viewer supports loading FBX models and also features orbital camera controls.
+Our first submission includes a grid and features orbital camera controls.
 ### Key Features Included
-* Automatic loading of the Baker_house model (FBX) on startup.
+* Rendered grid for editor
 * Camera controls for navigating the scene.

 ## Controls

-### Camera
--
+ WASD for movement